Level 02 · Analyst Learning

 Defines who decides, who executes, and who is informed.

-Use in: Governance models, operational ownership structures.
+Use in: Governance models, operational ownership.

 Change Curve Model